adaptris-labs/interlok-build-parent/README.md

 ### Additional Build Specific Configuration

-If you need additional build specific configuration, these can be added by setting the follow properties `additionalTemplatedConfiguration` or `additionalTemplatedProperties`:
+If you need additional build specific configuration, these can be added by setting the follow properties `additionalTemplatedConfiguration` or `additionalTemplatedProperties` in your build.gradle (in the `ext{}` block) :

 ```
 additionalTemplatedConfiguration = [